Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 To directly replicate the environments used to produce the pub, first install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/)

-Then create and activate a new virtual environment.
+Then create and activate a new virtual environment:

 ```bash
 conda env create -n snakemake --file workflow_sims/envs/snakemake.yml